jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

 **Optional: Manage Your Dependencies Using a YAML File**

-If you would like, you can manage your Conda environments using a YAML file, which helps ensure consistency across different systems.
+If you would like, you can manage your Conda environments using a YAML file, which helps ensure consistency across different systems and distributed environments.

+Typically, conda environments are managed in a file called **environment.yml**, which defines and manages dependencies, environments, and channels.
+Let’s manually create one–you will need vim or nano to do this through the command line.

 **Step 1.
-Create a YAML File**
+Create an empty YAML File**
+First, we'll need to create an empty environment.yml file to store our dependencies in with the following command:

 ::

-    conda env create -f environment.yml
+    touch environment.yml

 **Step 2.
-Add your environmetn to your YAML File**
+Add your environment variables to your YAML File** Use the vim command **vim environment.yml** to open your environment file, then click the **insert** key on your keyboard to begin typing in these dependencies.
+When you are finished, click **esc** to get out of write mode, and then type in **:wq (write quick)** to save the contents of your file and exit out.

 ::